jlengstorf/lengstorf.com/posts/82-find-the-why/find-the-why.md

 Part of my job is building processes and tools to make teams more effective.
 When I first started looking at the bottlenecks and time drains our teams were up against, they seemed like unrelated challenges — this made it feel like the effort was doomed.

-After researching to Find the Why, however, we found a few common culprits:
+After taking time to Find the Why, however, we found a few common culprits:

  -  There was a lack of clarity about goals, so teams were being forced to make educated guesses about what was expected of them.